dvkrizan/flatland-rl/Submission/README.md

 ### Run the single agent or multi-agent files
-To run the single agent file, make sure your `flatland-rl` environment is activated and run the single_agent.py as follow:
+To run the single agent file, make sure your `flatland-rl` environment is activated, navigate to the local path to which you saved this  repository and run the single_agent.py as follow:

 `python single_agent_training.py -n <number of episode you wish to train for>`